-A great way to stay on track is to use tools like planners, lists, or a task management tool.
+A great way to stay on track is to use tools like planners, lists, or a remote work monitoring tool.
 Use task and project management tools to manage tasks and promote collaboration.
 Having a visual reminder of the tasks at hand will keep you honest and attentive to your work.

 I like to have my time blocked out to visualize my work week.
 I also like to have a list of tasks to complete day-to-day that I can cross off in a self-satisfied manner.
 Familiarizing yourself with your organizational needs is a valuable trait that will benefit all aspects of your life.